 Director.
-Mr. Musick has been a member of the board since September 1988.
-For the past five years he has been involved in the following agricultural enterprises: wheat, alfalfa hay, cotton, sorghum, milo, corn and stocker cattle.
-He is President and owner of Musick Farms, a family farming operation and an order buyer for Cross Roads Livestock; owner of Musick and Varner Funeral Home, LLC, a funeral home business located in Cordell and Sentinel.
-He is Chairman of the Board of National Wheat Growers Foundation, past president of Oklahoma Wheat Growers, Chairman of the Washita County Excise Board, and is a former member of the Washita County Health Board.
-His term expires in 2016.
+Mr. Musick was first elected to the board in 1988.
+For the past five years he has been engaged in production agriculture in Western Oklahoma with principal enterprises consisting of wheat, alfalfa hay, cotton, corn, sorghum, milo, and stocker cattle.
+He is President and owner of Musick Farms, a family farming operation and an order buyer for Cross Roads Livestock, a feeder cattle procurement company.
+He is owner of Musick and Varner Funeral Home, LLC, a funeral home business located in Cordell and Sentinel, Oklahoma.
+Mr. Musick serves on the National Association of Wheat Growers Board as Secretary and serves on the Oklahoma Wheat Growers Board.
+Both organizations function to advance the wheat industry.
+He also serves on the National Wheat Foundation Board, an organization to promote the wheat industry through research, education and outreach.
+Mr. Musick serves as Chairman of the Washita County Excise Board, a county government oversight body.
+Mr. Musick was elected to a three year term expiring in 2016.